What you do next matters.

 Does that look right to people?

-One thought on “Is there a hierarchy to stories in agile projects
+One response to “Is there a hierarchy to stories in agile projects”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.